-Admission as a dual enrollment student at Central allows students to enrich their educational experiences while completing their high school graduation requirements.
+Admission as a dual enrolled student at CMU allows students to enrich their educational experiences and gain college credit while completing their high school degree.

 - Students can take classes at CMU that are not available in their high schools.

 - Students may take one or two college courses each semester or session.

 - CMU Admissions will work with students to enroll them in courses that meet their individual needs once they are accepted.

 - CMU accepts dual enrollment credit from other colleges.